vectorstack-ai/vectorstackai-python/docs/embeddings/quickstart.md

 The document with the highest similarity score corresponds to the most relevant match for the query.

+## **5. Batching**
+It is recommended to generate embeddings by batching multiple texts at once (as shown in the examples above).
+However, there is a limit to the number of texts you can embed in a single request.

+!!!
+Note "Batch Limits"
+    - `vstackai-law-1`: 64 texts (i.e. `batch_size`)

-## **5. Conclusion**
+## **6. Conclusion**
 This concludes the quickstart guide.
 You can now use the VectorStackAI Embeddings service to generate embeddings for your documents and queries.

-!!!
-Note
-    To learn more about the VectorStackAI Embeddings service, checkout the [API reference](reference.md).